-BIT (1) READ/ WRITE RESET VALUE DESCRIPTION D7-D1 X 0000 000 Reserved, write only zeros to these register bits D0 R/W 0 Page Select Bit Writing zero to this bit sets page 0 as the active page for following register accesses.
+BIT READ/ WRITE RESET VALUE DESCRIPTION D7-D1 R 0000 0000 Reserved.
+Write only zeros to these bits.
+D0 R/W 0 Page Select Bit Writing zero to this bit sets page 0 as the active page for following register accesses.
 Writing a one to this bit sets page 1 as the active page for following register accesses.
 It is recommended that the user read this register bit back after each write, to ensure that the proper page is being accessed for future register read/writes.